Town and Parish Councils and Parish Meetings

 - Consultation on neighbourhood planning

-How does this differ from the District and County Council?
+How does this differ from the District Council and the County Council?

-For details of the services provided by the District and County Councils see about your Council.
+For details of the services provided by the District Council and the County Council, see about your Council.

 - Appleby Town Council on applebytown.org.uk